Superstorm Sandy Relief Efforts

 Support for Bayshore Families

-This April, the Y received $300,000 in state funding to open the Bayshore Family Success Center to serve local families in need of support services.
+In response to Sandy, and the hard hit Bayshore area, the Y received $300,000 in state funding to open the Bayshore Family Success Center (BFSC) to serve local families in need of support services.

 As part of the state’s extensive network of Family Success Centers, the Y’s Bayshore Family Success Center is located at the Union Beach Memorial Library.
-The center is now open to assist area families with free resources and support.
+The center has been open to assist area families with free resources and support.
+Since many residents of the Bayshore are still experiencing Sandy related issues, The Bayshore Family Success center has responded to the needs of the community by extending its outreach programs to include the towns of Keansburg, Keyport and Atlantic Highlands.

 Free Summer Camp for Families Impacted by Sandy

-We’re committed to nurturing the development of kids, and with $60,000 in generous funding from the Robin Hood Foundation, the Y is pleased to provide 75 summer camp scholarships to children whose families were impacted by Superstorm Sandy.
+We’re committed to nurturing the development of kids.
+The summer after Sandy, the Y received $60,000 in generous funding from the Robin Hood Foundation, and additional funding from the Arbonne Foundation, which provided 83 summer camp scholarships to children whose families were impacted by the storm.

-Although funding we received from Robin Hood Foundation is exhausted, we continue to seek additional support to assist families with their camp fees.
+While this funding is no longer available, our committment to helping families still struggling remains strong.
 YCares financial assistance continues to be available to families in need of summer camp and other Y programs.
 YCares scholarships are provided on a needs-based sliding scale.

 Lending a Hand After the Storm